ekqt/ekqtblog/src/data/understanding-rest-client-for-vs-code.md

 HTTP follows a classic [client-server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model), with a client opening a connection to make a request, then waiting until it receives a response.
 HTTP is a [stateless protocol](https://en.wikipedia.org/wiki/Stateless_protocol), meaning that the server does not keep any data (state) between requests.

-When you are developing web applications, understanding and being able to test the behaviour of HTTP requests is a task you cannot overlook.
+When you are developing web applications, understanding and being able to test the behavior of HTTP requests is a task you cannot overlook.

-## The API Developement Hill and the Underdog
+## The API Development Hill and the Underdog

 There are many tools out there for API development.
 Among them, [Postman](https://www.postman.com/) is perhaps the most popular and well-known.
 However, if you use Visual Studio Code, you should definitely try [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) instead of Postman.
 REST Client allows you to send HTTP requests and view their responses in Visual Studio Code directly.